pymc-devs/pymc-examples/myst_nbs/howto/Model_Builder.myst.md

             y_model = pm.Normal("y_model", a + b * x, obs_error, shape=x.shape, observed=y_data)

     def _data_setter(self, data: pd.DataFrame):
+        """
+        _data_setter works as a set_data for the model and updates the data whenever we need to.
+        Parameters:
+        data: Dict[str, Union[np.ndarray, pd.DataFrame, pd.Series]]
+            It is the data we need to update for the model.
+        """

         with self.model:
             pm.set_data({"x": data["input"].values})
             if "output" in data.columns: